kuusemi/spring-boot-coding-assignment/README.md

 ## Introduction

-This service implements a JSON REST API that can be used first to validate Social Security Numbers that are in a format enforced by the Finnish government and second to convert amount from one currency to another.
+This service implements a JSON REST API that can be used 1) to validate Social Security Numbers that are in a format enforced by the Finnish government and 2) to convert amount from one currency to another.

 ## Requirements